This is our 5" Cold Air Intake system for 13-18 Ram Cummins 6.7 this is the biggest system on the market!

 We use only the best filters on all our intake systems

-These are Custom built to order, so it takes 14-21 days to ship out.
+These are Custom built to order, normally takes 14-21 days to ship out.

 QUESTIONS & ANSWERSAsk a Question